alexreardon/fullon-markdown/details.md

 ### [Register online now!](https://stphilseastwood.elvanto.com.au/form/83c70ff0-11e2-496a-999e-4d38cb120911)

 Registrations close on 23rd December and early bird discount closes on 30th November.
-For more information about cost and payment methods, see [Pricing](/#pricing)
+For more information about cost and payment methods, see [Pricing](/#pricing).

 ## About

 ### What is Full On?

 Full On is a [St Philip’s Eastwood Anglican Church](http://en.stphils.org.au/) summer youth camp.
 It is for youth who will be in Year 6-12 in 2020 and graduating Year 12s of 2019.
-Full On is a Christian camp where the students will learn from the Bible about who
-Jesus is, what he has done, and what it means to follow him.
+Full On is a Christian camp where the students will learn from the Bible about who Jesus is, what he has done, and what it means to follow him.
 It is also a week of full on fun and activities, indoor and outdoors, in a loving community.

 This year the theme for camp is ‘Pioneers’.
 We will be exploring the book of Acts, and seeing how to the ends of the Earth – Jesus changes everything.
 In Acts we see Jesus change individual’s lives and change communities as a result of the changed mission of his followers – to bring his good news to the ends of the Earth.

 ### When is it?

-Full On will take place on 20th - 25th January 2020, the Monday-Saturday of the last week of the Summer school holidays
+Full On will take place on 20th - 25th January 2020, the Monday-Saturday of the last week of the Summer school holidays.

 ## What will we do?